computing-mq/ltg/README.md

 welcome to join us.

 Contact [Diego Molla](http://web.science.mq.edu.au/~diego/) if you'd like to get more information or to join the mailing list.
-You can follow the link to the [live site](https://computing-mq.github.io/ltg/).

 ### Papers / Topics